MikeInnes/Lazy.jl/README.md

 Pkg.add("Lazy")
 ```

-Provides Julia with the cornerstones of functional programming - lazily-evaluated lists and a large library of functions for working with them.
+Lazy.jl provides Julia with the cornerstones of functional programming - lazily-evaluated lists and a large library of functions for working with them.
+It's also a repository for some neat macros, which you might be useful to you even if you don't want lazy lists (see below).

 Firstly, the canonical examples, in Julia:

 ```julia
 # Note : prepends.
 Don't forget the semicolon!